jg-rp/liquid-babel/README.md

 **Default options**

-The `Currency` class defaults to looking for a locale in a render context variable called `locale`, and a currency code in a render context variable called `currency_code`.
+Instances of the `Currency` class default to looking for a locale in a render context variable called `locale`, and a currency code in a render context variable called `currency_code`.
 It uses the locale's standard format and falls back to en_US and USD if those context variables don't exist.

 ```python
 from liquid import Environment